potassco-asp-course/course-winter-2020-21/schedule.md

 ## Week 2

-* Monday at Zoom: Questions about Exercise 1
+* Monday at Zoom: Questions about Introduction and Exercise 1